Box Office Manager, Mark Stevens

 Chief Financial Officer: Nancy Preis

 A Ph.D. from the University of Michigan in accounting and finance, Nancy was an associate professor at Columbia University Graduate School of Business and was an investment banker in New York.
-She is currently Chief Executive Officer of Sensor Systems, L.L.C., Fisher Electric Technology, and Motor Magnetics Inc. She serves on the board of the St. Petersburg Opera Co. and The Florida Orchestra and was previously on the board of Bayfront Health Foundation.
+She spent 25 years as Chief Executive Officer of Sensor Systems, L.L.C., Fisher Electric Technology, and Motor Magnetics Inc. She has served on the boards of the St. Petersburg Opera Co., The Florida Orchestra and the Bayfront Health Foundation and is currently on the board of the Sunken Gardens Forever Foundation, where she created the speakers bureau and was a tour guide for over ten years.
 She is managing trustee of the Baumker Charitable Foundation.
-She created the speakers bureau for Sunken Gardens and was a tour guide there for over ten years.
 She won the 2011 Cultural Award from the Florida Suncoast Opera Guild and has been recognized by Leadership St. Pete for her volunteer activities.
+She is currently General Director of the Opera of the Ozarks, a summer training program for young singers.

 Arts & Development Associate: Susan Hellman Spatafora